Concentration estimates for functions of finite high-dimensional random arrays: The box independence condition propagates

 \subsection{Consequences}

 The rest of this section is devoted to the proof of two consequences of Theorem \ref{t3.2}.
 The first consequence shows that the box independence condition implies approximate dissociativity.
-Specifically, we have the following corollary. \begin{cor} For every triple $d,\ell,m$ of positive integers with $\ell\meg 2d$ and $m\meg 2$, and every $\beta>0$, there exist an integer $N\meg \ell$ and two constants $\eta,\vartheta>0$ with the following property.
+Specifically, we have the following corollary. \begin{cor} Let $d,\ell,m$ be positive integers with $\ell\meg 2d$ and $m\meg 2$, and let $0<\beta\mik 1$.
+Also let $n$ be a positive integer and $0<\eta,\vartheta \mik 1$ with